acronis/go-dbkit/distrlock/README.md

 [![GoDoc Widget]][GoDoc]

-## Overview

 `distrlock` is a Go package that implements distributed locking using SQL databases.
 It allows multiple processes or services to coordinate access to shared resources by acquiring and releasing locks stored in a database.

 ### Features
-- Distributed lock management using SQL databases (PostgreSQL, MySQL are supported now)
+- Distributed lock management using SQL databases (PostgreSQL, MySQL are supported now).
-- Support for acquiring, releasing, and extending locks
+- Support for acquiring, releasing, and extending locks.
-- Configurable lock expiration times
+- Configurable lock expiration times.

 ## How It Works